Saturday, December 14, 2019

 Let's put a magnifying glass on the activities we explored!

 Library learnin' is the basis for all successful endeavor.
 We took a studied look at a fascinating inventory of bugs - large, small, fierce, and friendly.
 Book based bug chatter focused on a few basic facts: insects (the correct term for "bugs!") have six legs, three main body parts, and most adults have wings.
-Spiders are not insects; they are arthropods, creatures with eight legs, only two body sections, and no wings.
+Spiders are not insects; they are arachnids, creatures with eight legs, only two body sections, and no wings.
 We'll save those guys for Halloween!

 We determined our favorites: butterflies, ladybugs, and honey bees.
 Non-faves are mosquitoes, flies, and hornets.
 We were ambivalent about grasshoppers, moths, and black ants (even though they are "cute and busy" - like we are!).
 I'll bet you might agree with us on those choices!